slak44/ckompiler/README.md

    example: `mov r/m64, r64` or `add r32, imm32`.
 8. `AsmInstruction`: Final generated instruction, ready for emission.

-There is also the `MachineInstruction` class, which isn't an interface, but it represents an instruction (`InstructionTemplate`) along with its operands (`IRValue`s), so it is still target-independent.

 ###### Code Generation Process

 First, `TargetFunGenerator`s are created for all the functions in the translation unit.
 They are passed to an `AsmEmitter`, which returns the assembled code.
-The emitter is the one who triggers the actual generation process in each function's generator.
+The emitter is the one who triggers the actual generation process for each function's generator.

 Generation starts with instruction selection.
-Instruction selection creates `MachineInstruction`s for each block, and that is actually what it returns, a map of `BasicBlock` to `List<MachineInstruction>`.
+Instruction selection creates `MachineInstruction`s for each block, which are stored in the corresponding `InstrBlock`.
+The block has overridden methods for adding to the list: they also incrementally update the last uses map to account for the operands of the instruction.

 The next step is register allocation.
 Note that the code is still in SSA form: φ functions have not been removed, and variables are only assigned once per